CSCC012023/final-project-s23-citrus/doc/sprint3/iteration-03.plan.md

  * We will have more frequent meetings to review changes, and to ensure that everyone is on the same page.
 This includes:
     * (at least) one meeting a week to go over summarizing/debugging(relaying what has been accomplished in the past week/addressing specific code-related issues on either end)
     * (at least) one meeting a week to go over team/project issues(sprint pacing, current focuses, next steps)

- > *Note:* If you are not making any changes to your process, it means that you are happy with all of the decisions you made in the previous iterations.
- > In this case, list what you consider to be the most significant process decisions your team made.
-For each decision, explain why you consider it successful, and what success metric you are using (or could use) to assert that the decision is successful.

 #### Roles & responsibilities